 The deposit is equal to the estimated pro rata cost of printing, handling and mailing the Statement.
-See the table following this section of the Handbook for the amount of deposit.
+See the table following this section of the Handbook for the amount of deposit for each office voted at the 2010 Consolidated Primary Election.
 (E.C. § 13307)